 - Service-Oriented Architecture (SOA)

 By the time you‘ve read this blog post, you‘ll have a good grounding in microservice, service-oriented architecture, and APIs.
 You‘ll be able to make some informed decisions as to how or if you should adopt these practices in your software project and be able to identify use cases where these architectural patterns can be applied to your business.

 Definition of a Service

-Before we get into the nuts and bolts SOA, MSA and APIs, it’s worthwhile to understand what a service is, developing “service-centric” software application results in writing code which gets exposed, typically over a network via one of many interfaces.
+Before we get into the nuts and bolts of SOA vs microservices vs APIs and MSA, it‘s worthwhile to understand what a service is, developing “service-centric” software application results in writing code which gets exposed, typically over a network via one of many interfaces.